wolfSSL/documentation/wolfBoot/src/chapter06.md

 Moreover, using `libwolfboot` to access the external flash with wolfboot hal from the application will not use encryption.
 This way the received update, already encrypted at origin, can be stored in the external memory unchanged, and retrieved in its encrypted format, e.g. to verify that the transfer has been successful before reboot.

-### Symmetric encryption algorithm
+### Symmetric encryption algorithms

+Encryption can be enabled in wolfBoot using `ENCRYPT=1`.

-The algorithm currently used to encrypt and decrypt data in external partitions is Chacha20-256.
+The default algorithm used to encrypt and decrypt data in external partitions is Chacha20-256.
+AES-128 and AES-256 options are also available and can be selected using  `ENCRYPT_WITH_AES128=1` or `ENCRYPT_WITH_AES256=1`

+### Chacha20-256

+When ChaCha20 is selected:

  - The `key` provided to `wolfBoot_set_encrypt_key()` must be exactly 32 Bytes long.
  - The `nonce` argument must be a 96-bit (12 Bytes) randomly generated buffer, to be used as IV for encryption and decryption.

-### Example usage
+#### Example usage with ChaCha20-256

-#### Signing and encrypting the update bundle

 The `sign.py` tool can sign and encrypt the image with a single command.
 The encryption secret is provided in a binary file that should contain a concatenation of a 32B ChaCha-256 key and a 12B nonce.